When it comes to feeding, baby bottles with milk or formula are your best friend!

 This liquid castile soap is the most versatile product out there.
 We even recommend this product as a safe baby bath product!

-You can find plant-based ingredients like coconut oil, jojoba oil, olive oil, palm kernel oil, and hemp seed oil.
+Plant-based ingredients include coconut oil, jojoba oil, olive oil, palm kernel oil, and hemp seed oil.
 For non-organic ingredients, Dr. Bronner only uses citric acid, potassium hydroxide, and tocopherol.

 You’ll find different diluting instructions depending on how you plan on using this liquid soap.
 For washing dishes and baby bottles, you should dilute the liquid soap with water with a 1:10 ratio.

-This can be a hassle for a lot of moms, but diluting this liquid soap also means that you’ll be using less of the actual product.
+This can be a hassle for many moms, but diluting this liquid soap also means you’ll be using less of the actual product.
 This soap will last a long time, and you can use it for other purposes besides washing dishes and baby bottles!

 This is a versatile all-purpose cleaner that will get any job done!